busraCin/soccerLeaugeAnalysis/README.md

+# soccerLeaugeAnalysis pandas exercise
-# soccerLeaugeAnalysis Written in jupyter notebook
+Written in jupyter notebook
 i got the dataset from kaggle